andrew henderson menu

 Qualifying investment funds change as new ones are introduced and the sign-up period for others ends.
 There are specific funds set up for the Portugal Golden Visa investors, but you can also invest in traditional private equity funds or venture capital funds.

-The ones set up for the Portugal Golden Visa investors will have a shorter fund term – typically for the five years until you get permanent residence or become a citizen – less risk, and lower yields, while the traditional funds have a longer minimum required fund term and higher returns.
+The ones set up for the Portugal Golden Visa investors will have a shorter fund term –five years until you get permanent residence or become a citizen – less risk and lower yields.
+In contrast, the traditional funds have a longer minimum required fund term and higher returns.

-It should be noted that, because of Foreign Account Tax Compliance Act (FATCA), not all funds are available to US persons who apply for the program.
+It should be noted that because of the Foreign Account Tax Compliance Act (FATCA), not all funds are available to US applicants for the program.

-As is common with investments of this kind, all applicants will need to provide proof of investment to the government.
-Take care to keep any, and all, receipts regarding this transaction.
+As is typical with investments of this kind, all applicants need to provide proof of investment to the government.
+Take care to save the paper trail for all transactions you make.

 Portugal Golden Visa Requirements, Documents, and Fees

-It’s important to ensure that you meet all the Portugal Golden Visa requirements when you apply for the Portugal residence permit.
+It’s essential to ensure you meet all the Portugal Golden Visa requirements when applying for the Portugal residence permit.

-To be eligible for the Portugal Golden Visa, you must meet several Portugal residency visa requirements.
-They are as follows:
+To be eligible, you must meet several Portugal residency visa requirements:

 This requirement simply means that you cannot already be a Portuguese citizen or a citizen of any EU or EEA country.

-Over half of all current applicants are from China, but that number has gone down as applicants from other countries such as Russia, Turkey, South Africa, Brazil, and others have grown over time.
+Over half of all current applicants are from China, but that number has decreased as applicants from other countries such as Russia, Turkey, South Africa, Brazil, and others have grown.

-Applicants from countries other than these top five have grown from 1.8% in 2015 to over 11% in 2021 — a testament to the growing popularity of the program.
+Applicants from countries other than these top five have grown from 1.8% in 2015 to over 11% in 2021 — a testament to the program’s growing popularity.

 You must spend at least fourteen days in Portugal during your first two years as a resident.
 After that, you’ll need to renew your permit, which they will grant for the next three years.
-During that time, you’ll need to spend 21 days in the country.
+During that time, you’ll need to spend a total of 21 days in the country.

 You just need to spend a minimum of seven days per year in Portugal under the program.

-When it comes to paperwork, Portugal’s process is more straightforward than many Caribbean Citizenship by Investment programs.
-And due to COVID-19, the Portuguese government has almost completely digitalized the process.
+When it comes to the paperwork, Portugal’s process is more straightforward than many Caribbean Citizenship-by-investment programs

-You can now apply online through their Immigration and Borders Services portal, Serviço de Estrangeiros e Fronteira (SEF), called the Autorização de Residência para Investimento (ARI).
-And if you want to save yourself the hassle, you can also have a legal representative file on your behalf.
+You can now apply online through their Immigration and Borders Services portal, Serviço de Estrangeiros e Fronteira (SEF).
+If you want to save yourself the hassle, you can also have a legal representative file on your behalf.

-Regardless, it is still essential to have a good understanding of the Portugal Golden Visa requirements.
+Regardless, it makes sense to have a good understanding of the Portugal Golden Visa application process.

-Not to mention that there are more moving parts in the Portugal Golden Visa, so there are more things that can go wrong if you’re not careful.
+There are a few moving parts and potentially some things that can go wrong if you’re not careful.

-The application process requires that you submit personal documents as well as proof of your investment(s), including the following:
+The application process requires that you submit personal documents as well as proof of your investment, including the following:

 • A passport or other valid travel ID